john-azzaro/Study-React-JSX/README.md

 <dd>

 ## Props make components easily and dynamically customizable.
- Props provide a way of pasing properites and data down from one component to another, typically from parent to a child component (unidirectional dataflow).
-It is important to note that props are *read-only* and components should *never* modify props passed into it.
+ **Props provide a way of pasing properites and data down from one component to another, typically from parent to a child component (unidirectional dataflow).** It is important to note that props are *read-only* and components should *never* modify props passed into it.
 So when a component is passed a prop as an input, it should always return the same result for the input.

 ## To use props in a component, use curly braces.
-To use props, you need to use curly braces.
 Inside the curly braces, you can insert JavaScript, such as variables, etc. You can also use backticks inside the curly braces as well.
 ```JavaScript
       const googleAddress = "https://google.com";
       const target = "_blank";